berkesa/datatree/site/promise-introduction.md

-## Promise for Java
+## About DataTree Promise

-ES6-like Promise, based on the Java8's CompletableFuture API.
+DataTree Promise is an ES6-like Promise, based on the Java8's CompletableFuture API.
 A Promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it's not resolved (e.g., a network error occurred).
 Promise users can attach callbacks to handle the fulfilled value or the reason for rejection.